-Final Report:
+> Final Report:

 A final report is required and must include a summary statement of the student's career plan (at this point in time), planned technical electives and a summer internship strategy, and a summary of the speakers/topics that the student found useful during the semester.
 Final reports are graded on a 100-point scale.
 A rubric will be provided on D2L and students should pay particular attention to the specific grading criteria contained in the rubric.
-Due to the colloquium nature of this course, there are no exams.
-The Final Report will be due on the last official day of class, per the semester / session schedule that the course is taken in.